alankrantas/microbit-micropython-cookbook/README.md

 See also [BBC micro:bit MicroPython documentation](https://microbit-micropython.readthedocs.io/en/latest/index.html#)

 This is the collection of my notes, tricks and experiments on BBC micro:bit and MicroPython.
-This guide has bee upgraded for micro:bit V2 and may not be fully compatible for V1.
+This guide has bee upgraded for micro:bit V2; most of them are compatible with V1 but there would be limitations.

 ## Something About micro:bit's MicroPython